 4. Don’t be afraid to ask questions.

 I think most sports medicine providers have heard it all.
-I have actually learned so much by going to appointments with knowledgeable PTs and chiropractors.
+Being in appointments with knowledgeable PTs and chiropractors has actually taught me so much.
 I have also learned that there are many different views on topics.
 (If you read articles about sports related injuries, you have probably noticed that).
 Again, I try to listen and see what works best for me.
 It is so important to learn about why you got injured in the first place, and how to prevent it from happening again.

 5. Get a second, or third, or fourth opinion.

 I have to admit that I grow attached to providers, and somewhat dependent on them.
 I finally found a sports chiropractor that I felt was a really good match for me…but he left his practice to work close to home (home being 2 hours away…).
 So I started seeing the other chiro at that practice, and I knew within the first couple of visits that it wasn’t a good match.
-I am now seeing someone else, and after 3 visits I am really happy with my decision to move on.
 If you feel like you are not getting better, it may be a good idea to get a different opinion.
 You may also want to consider the different options of physical therapy vs chiropractor vs orthopedist, depending on your injury.

 Things to consider when looking for a sports medicine provider: